peterjc/mediawiki_to_git_md/README.rst

 TODO
 ====

-* Start using formal version numbers
 * Add a proper command line API exposing options
-* Cope with unicode in the title / filename, e.g. BioPerl
 * Squash quick series of git commits from single author to a single page (with same or no comment)?
 * Skip git commits where there was no change in the markdown